dkary/dfgraph/README.md

 # dfgraph

-Visualize how data flows through an R script to illuminate unfamiliar workflows and inform your coding decisions.

-We data scientists don't exactly write beautiful production-quality code.
-Let's be honest, it's more likely to be bewildering spaghetti code, and if you're like me, you've gotten to enjoy the exquisite torture of deciphering someone else's "workflow" (or your own for that matter).
-Why not profit from my past suffering with a tool to help navigate this quagmire of noodly computerspeak?
+Why visualize R code you ask?
+Well now, we data scientists don't exactly write beautiful production-quality code.
+Let's be honest, it's more likely to be bewildering spaghetti code.
+If you're like me, dear reader, you've enjoyed the exquisite torture of deciphering an existing "workflow", perhaps one you yourself created!
+Why not profit from this suffering with a tool to help navigate this quagmire of confounding computerspeak?

-### Features

-- Parse and visualize a dependency graph for R expressions (as nodes) within an R or Rmd script (recursively parsing any `source` files included therein).

-- Selectively prune (i.e., exclude) nodes from the visual while propagating their dependencies (including any global dependencies of assigned functions).

-- Optionally focus only on the network of dependencies for a specified node.

-- Display R code for an expression (node) on hover, optionally including all preceeding code which the selected expression depends upon.

 ### Note

-This package is in a **pre-alpha state** and not yet intended for serious use (although you're welcome to test/experiment).
-There will likely be major changes in the near future (e.g., to enable interactivity).
-There are also certain (probably fundamental) [limitations](#limitations) to parsing dependencies from an R script, although I think `dfgraph` can cover enough of the common patterns to prove useful.
+This package is in a **pre-alpha state** and I expect major changes in the near future (e.g., to enable interactivity).
+There are also certain (probably fundamental) [limitations](#limitations) to parsing dependencies from an R script, although I think `dfgraph` can still cover enough of the common patterns to prove useful.

 ## Installation